 C. If the actual fuel and purchased power cost is less than the IEC floor, the true-up amount shall be the aggregate IEC billed.
 The customers will be credited/refunded this amount.

 (2) Establishment, Continuance or Modification a RAM.
-An electric utility may only file an application with the commission to establish, continue or modify a RAM in a general rate proceeding.
+An electric utility may only file a request with the commission to establish, continue or modify a RAM in a general rate proceeding.
 Any party in the general rate proceeding may seek to continue, modify or oppose the RAM.
-The commission shall approve, modify or reject such application request only after providing the opportunity for a full hearing in the general rate proceeding.
+The commission shall approve, modify or reject such request only after providing the opportunity for a full hearing in the general rate proceeding.
 The commission shall consider all relevant factors that may affect the costs or overall rates and charges of the petitioning electric utility.

 (A) The electric utility shall file the following supporting information, in electronic format where available (with formulas intact), as part of, or in addition to, its direct testimony:

 An example of the notice to be provided to customers.
-The notice shall include a commission approved description of how its proposed RAM shall be applied to monthly bills.
-This description shall include the electric utility’s estimate of the amount of the proposed change in rates arising from changes in the base energy costs and the estimated impact on a typical customer’s bill resulting from the proposed change to the base energy costs.
+The notice shall include a description of how its proposed RAM shall be applied to monthly bills, the electric utility’s estimate of the amount of the proposed change in rates arising from changes in the base energy costs and the estimated impact on a typical residential customer’s bill resulting from the proposed change to the base energy costs.

-An example customer bill showing how the proposed RAM shall be separately identified on affected customers’ bills;
+An example customer bill showing how the proposed RAM shall be separately identified on affected customers’ bills in accordance with subsection (12);

 Proposed RAM tariff sheets;

-A detailed description of the design and intended operation of the proposed RAM;
+A reasonably detailed description of the design and intended operation of the proposed RAM;

-A detailed explanation of how the proposed RAM is reasonably designed to provide the electric utility a sufficient opportunity to earn a fair return on equity;
+A reasonably detailed explanation of how the proposed RAM is reasonably designed to provide the electric utility a sufficient opportunity to earn a fair return on equity;

-A detailed explanation of how the proposed FAC shall be trued-up for over-and under-collections, or how and when the refundable portion of the proposed IEC shall be trued-up;
+A reasonably detailed explanation of how the proposed FAC shall be trued-up for over-and under-billing, or how and when the refundable portion of the proposed IEC shall be trued-up;

-A detailed description of how the electric utility’s monthly short-term interest rate will be defined and how it will be applied, during the accumulation period and the recovery period, to true-up amounts and prudence disallowances;
+A reasonably detailed description of how the electric utility’s monthly short-term interest rate will be defined and how it will be applied, during the accumulation period and the recovery period, to true-up amounts and prudence disallowances;

-A detailed description of how the proposed RAM is compatible with the requirement for prudence reviews in 4 CSR 240-20.090(8);
+A reasonably detailed description of how the proposed RAM is compatible with the requirement for prudence reviews in 4 CSR 240-20.090(8);

-A detailed explanation of fuel and purchased power costs that are to be recovered under the proposed RAM with identification of the specific account and sub-account where that cost will be recorded on the electric utility’s books and records;
+A reasonably detailed explanation of fuel and purchased power costs that are to be recovered under the proposed RAM with identification of the specific account and any other designation ordered by the commission where that cost will be recorded on the electric utility’s books and records;

-A detailed explanation of the fuel related revenues that are to be considered in determining the amount to be recovered under the proposed RAM with identification of the specific account and sub-account where that revenue will be recorded on the electric utility’s books and records;
+A reasonably detailed explanation of the fuel related revenues that are to be considered in determining the amount to be recovered under the proposed RAM with identification of the specific account and any other designation ordered by the commission where that revenue will be recorded on the electric utility’s books and records;

-A detailed explanation of any incentive feature in the proposed RAM with the expected benefit and cost each feature is intended to produce for both the electric utility and its Missouri retail customers;
+A reasonably detailed explanation of any incentive feature in the proposed RAM with the expected benefit and cost each feature is intended to produce for both the electric utility and its Missouri retail customers;

-A detailed explanation of any rate volatility mitigation feature in the proposed RAM;
+A reasonably detailed explanation of any rate volatility mitigation feature in the proposed RAM;

-A detailed explanation of any feature of the proposed RAM and any existing electric utility policy, procedure, or practice that ensures only prudent fuel and purchased power costs and fuel-related revenue shall be recovered through the proposed RAM, including, but not limited to, competitive bidding practices;
+A reasonably detailed explanation of any feature of the proposed RAM and any existing electric utility policy, procedure, or practice that ensures only prudent fuel and purchased power costs and fuel-related revenue shall be recovered through the proposed RAM, including, but not limited to, competitive bidding practices;